codergirl2320/react-pet-blog/README.md

 * *Moment.js Stretch Goal*
   * Stephen: Just type whatever you want to say here...

+ (EXAMPLE OF WHAT I SAID IF IT HELPS...
+  "Added timestamps and tried for many hours to get Moment.js to convert them.
+But even with Dan's help, I wasn't able to get there.
+The best I got was getting the "createdAt" time (created by the timestamp) to appear on the page...but as we know, that's not very human friendly.")

 ----
 ## :star2: The 'Secret Blog of Pets' Team